veritrans/logo/README.md

 # Logo

-A list of logo in png format you can use for your online store.
+A list of payment providers logo that Midtrans Payment support in image file format you can use for your online store.

 ## What can I do with this